avatar-kaleb/kalebmckelvey-site/blog/many-fundamental-data-structures-one-blog-post.md

 Data structures are a building block to the software we write.
 They let us organize data in a computer for specific situations, so computers can do our bidding faster or make it easier for us to reason about.
 There are many different types of data structures with pros and cons in different scenarios, but my goal of this blog post is to write about each one in a way that makes it easy to understand for those interested.
 I won't be writing about every single data structure out there, but many of them are based on these fundamental ones or a combination of them, all making it easier for humans and computers to create better software!

+*Note: I will be talking about static arrays, but all of my code examples are in JavaScript, which doesn't actually have static arrays since they are dynamic by default 🚀.*

 TODO: GIF LETS GET THIS PARTY STARTED

 TODO --- explain memory in a computer